 The following is an analysis of existing design capacities as compared to NYS persons.
-The day-use design capacity is six persons per picnic table X 10 tables or 60 persons.
-Although July and August tend to be the heaviest months for use of this facility, Eighth Lake Campground had only a 26% user capacity rate based on actual site occupancy X the total sites rented.
+The day-use design capacity is six persons per picnic table x 10 tables, or 60 persons.
+Although July and August tend to be the heaviest months for use of this facility, Eighth Lake Campground had only a 26% user capacity rate based on actual site occupancy x the total sites rented.

 Department of Health codes and NYS Department of Environmental Conservation design standards.
-The existing design capacity for the 126 campsites is six persons per site or 756
+The existing design capacity for the 126 campsites is six persons per site, or 756

 The table below compares the calculated capacity needs with the currently available capacity, and the following deficiencies are noted.
-Utility sinks are needed in each camping loop to provide a sanitary and convenient location for cleaning and disposing of waste water.
+Utility sinks are needed in each camping loop to provide a sanitary and convenient location for cleaning and for disposing of waste water.
 Additional showers are needed and should be located conveniently throughout the facility.
 While there is excess capacity of toilets and sinks, only the Day Use bathroom and Loop C restroom provide facilities meeting accessibility standards.

-Facility Infrastructure C apacity Analysis S Facility Description Design Standard Calculated Need Currently Available Deficiency Campsites 1,250 sf/ site 1,250 sf/ site 1,250 sf/ site 0 Trailer dumping station 1 for every 100 sites 2 1 1 Potable water supply 55 gal/ day/ site 6,930 gal 28,800gpd 0 5 gal /day/ picnicker 300 gal 0 Water spigots 1/10 campsites 13 26 0 1/60 picnickers 1 Share 0 Lavatories(within 500') 1 for every 15 campsites 9 12M/18F 0 1 for every 60 picnickers 1 Share 0 Toilets/ Urinals 2 for every 10 sites 26 34M/28F 0 (within 500') 2 for every 60 picnickers 2 Share 0 Utility sinks Conveniently located N/A 3 N/A Showers 2 for every 25 sites 11 10 1 b.
+Facility Infrastructure Ca pacity Analysis ; Facility Description Design Standard Calculated Need Currently Available Deficiency Campsites 1,250 sf/site 1,250 sf/site 1,250 sf/site 0 Trailer dumping station 1 for every 100 sites 2 1 1 Potable water supply 55 gal/day/site 6,930 gal 28,800gpd 0 5 gal/day/picnicker 300 gal 0 Water spigots 1/10 campsites 13 26 0 1/60 picnickers 1 Share 0 Lavatories (within 500') 1 for every 15 campsites 9 12M/18F 0 1 for every 60 picnickers 1 Share 0 Toilets/Urinals 2 for every 10 sites 26 34M/28F 0 (within 500') 2 for every 60 picnickers 2 Share 0 Utility sinks Conveniently located N/A 3 N/A Showers 2 for every 25 sites 11 10 1 AND THE REAL PROPERTY AND ADDRESS OF THE PARTY b.
 Biological Carrying Capacity

-^{} DEC design standards meet or exceeds NYS Health Department codes
+\DEC design standards meet or exceed NYS Health Department codes.